marshallracer/osu-wine-install-script/README.md

 An osu-wine installer, forked from mrniceguy127's installer.
 This one basically just goes through the steps listed [here](https://osu.ppy.sh/community/forums/topics/367783) with the exception of the optional Japanese fonts fix.

-# Important Notice
+# Important Notice on custom install locations
-Stop changing the path by hand in the script you dinguses, there's info on how to set a custom path in the Instructions.
+Stop changing the path by hand in the script you dinguses, there's info on how to set a custom path:

+You can specifiy your own WINEPREFIX, WINESERVER, WINE and WINETRICKS in your environment.
+Defaults are used otherwise of course. e.g. `WINEPREFIX="..."
+WINE="..."
+WINESERVER="..." ./install-osu`
+The most relevant for you if you want to install osu in a non-default location would be `WINEPREFIX="/your/path/for/osu" ./install-osu`

+# Pre-installation notice
+This is 100% relevant to nVidia/Intel GPUs.
+AMD GPUs should be fine but in case any issues come up refer to this.
+To prevent an error code in terminal when trying to launch osu which reads `X Error of failed request: BadWindow` or something similar you will need to install the following packages first:
+Arch - `lib32-gst-plugins-base-libs lib32-libxcomposite icoutils`

+Many distros do not ship the necessary package for osu to connect to its servers.
+This can prevent the initial client install to work properly.
+Following package should help solve this issue:
+Arch - `lib32-gnutls`

 # Instructions